appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/single-sign-on.md

 1. Enter the name of the SSO group and select the corresponding Appcircle organization you want to map.
 Ensure the group name is correct.

-2. To map the SSO group to an Appcircle organization, click Add.
+2. Click Add to map the SSO group to an Appcircle organization.
 This will automatically link users from the SSO group to the selected organization in Appcircle.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-group-mapping.png' />